Williams officially presented its team to the media on this day in 1994 at Estoril, showcasing its proud looking duo of drivers.

 The Pacific Grand Prix held at Aida was a washout for both Williams' chargers, but the worst was yet to come.

-Two weeks later, at Imola, Williams and Formula 1 would face one of its most somber days.
+Two weeks later, at Imola, Williams and Formula 1 faced one of its most somber days.